Sphere bundles over $4$-manifolds are trivial after looping: The case when

 This case is then reduced to the case when $(d, n)=(0, 3)$, and with the results of \cite{HT22} we can prove a nice loop homotopy decomposition when $\gamma$ is odd, and partial results when $\gamma$ is even.

-In the end of this section, we digress to give an example that is used in the Introduction. \begin{example} Consider the pullback of the sphere bundle $M_{\rho,\gamma }$ along the quotient map $q$
+In the end of this section, we digress to give a counterexample demonstrating that $H_\ast(M)$ is not the tensor product $H_\ast(S^n)\otimes H_\ast(N)$. \begin{example} Consider the pullback of the sphere bundle $M_{\rho,\gamma }$ along the quotient map $q$

 which defines the manifold $M$.
 By the naturality of the Serre spectral sequence, it is easy to see that the homology of $M$ satisfies

 In particular, it implies that as graded groups

 \end{example}